el-bart/3d_printing_sdk/README.md

 note that you can pass `-j$(nproc)` option to `./make` to enable parallel building. to see what exact commands are executed pass `VERBOSE=1` to `./make`.

+to build just one, particular target, it's enough to pass name of it to `./make`. targets are named after OpenSCAD/STL/OBJ files, just without an extensions. eg. having `foobar.scad` (along with many others), target would be `./make foobar`.

 ### selecting build mode